 It can be explained as making use of something over our capacity.
 At present, the diminishing rate of species is very much faster than its recovery.
 Some species are overtly exploited to meet our human wants, which is a serious threat to our ecosystem.

 Climate holds special importance in every aspect.
-In the past few decades, it is observed that due to global warming, the temperature of Earth is rising, which causes the melting of the glaciers, volcanic eruptions etc. Various species of the Himalayas have become extinct due to global warming.
+In the past few decades, it has been observed that due to global warming, the temperature of the Earth is rising, which causes the melting of the glaciers, volcanic eruptions etc. Various species of the Himalayas have become extinct due to global warming.

 Pollution is one of the major threats to wildlife.
 The various types of pollution including air pollution, water pollution, and soil pollution is becoming a serious cause of concern for us.